The Board of Audit and Inspection will launch an extraordinary inspection into the nation’s two financial regulators next Monday.

 The top auditor has informed the Financial Services Commission and the Financial Supervisory Service of its scheduled probe for the coming six weeks, regulatory officials said Friday.

 The officials said they do not rule out the possibility that the BAI may investigate the regulators’ ruling on Lone Star Funds, the biggest shareholder of Korea Exchange Bank.

-“The scheduled audit is not a regular but an extraordinary one,” an FSS official said.
+“The scheduled audit is not a periodic but an extraordinary one,” an FSS official said.

 “While auditors will conduct inquiries into a variety of sectors, there is a possibility that they will also look into the Lone Star issue,” he said.

 Meanwhile, an FSC official downplayed the possibility that the BAI will embark on an intensive probe into the allegations involving the U.S.-based equity fund.